osmocom/libosmo-sigtran/README.md

-libosmo-sccp - Osmocom SCCP, SIGTRAN and STP
+libosmo-sigtran - Osmocom SCCP, SIGTRAN and STP
 ============================================

 This repository contains